No. 665 Squadron RCAF: On operations

 The squadron began deploying to the Netherlands on 19 April, arriving at B-77 Gilze-Rijen airport on 21 April 1945.
 The principal aircraft flown in action was the Taylorcraft Auster Mk.V.
 'B' Flight of 665 (AOP) Squadron, RCAF, was credited with firing the last Canadian shot of the war in Europe at Dunkirk, France, on 7 May 1945.
 After V-E Day on 8 May 1945, the squadron was tasked with flying mail and passengers for First Canadian Army, while one section and its aircraft was seconded to Allied Headquarters at Frankfurt, Germany, for U.S. Intelligence duties.

 No. 665 (AOP) Squadron, RCAF, was disbanded at 'JOE' airfield, Apeldoorn, the Netherlands, on 10 July 1945.
 The squadron had no official motto or heraldic badge assigned to it.

+The squadron was reformed as unit of the British Army's Army Air Corps on 1 October 1969 called 665 Aviation Squadron AAC.

 Aircrew or not?

 Formation of the three Canadian war-time AOP squadrons was historically the first example of 'unification of services,' a generation before the Canadian Forces experienced total unification.
 These, however, were not 'co-operation squadrons.'
 Although 665 squadron's trained aircrew observers acquitted themselves admirably in aerial action against the enemy, aircrew associations across Canada did not grant membership to AOP observers, as those aircrew were not officially issued with cloth wings during the war.